tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 authorisation (which manager approved it and when).
 A legitimate maintenance activity has a work order number, a scope, and an approval trail showing the chain of authority.

-After maintenance, the work order has completion evidence: a completion certificate (or tekening af), records of what was actually done, any issues encountered, and sign-off from the Installatieverantwoordelijke (Installation Responsible Authority) or equivalent.
+After maintenance, the work order has completion evidence: a completion certificate (an oplevering), records of what was actually done, any issues encountered, and sign-off from the Installatieverantwoordelijke (Installation Responsible Authority) or equivalent.
 If a work order shows it was approved for 08:00-17:00 and actual work occurred from 08:00 to 23:00, the scope diverged from the plan and the extension needs justification and approval.